 I spent one year in Vietnam and another in Germany, It was during my year in Vietnam, I purchased my first 35mm camera.
 Thus began another lifelong affair.
 This time it was with photography.
 While in Germany, thanks to an on base darkroom, I learned the ins and outs of the photographic darkroom.

 After three years of military service, I entered the corporate world where some years later I would meet my wife.
 Together we would eventually relocate, first to Alpharetta, Ga., and after 7 years we moved to the Tampa area where we currently reside.

 I began a lifetime love of reading during my high school days.
 It first began with my interest in film.
 I would devour every book I could find on the subject.
 I then went on a binge of reading both the classics, and the popular novels of the day.
 Somewhere along the line I developed a taste for crime and mysteries novels which remains my favorite genre.

-Today, my writing focuses on film and short story fiction.
-My first work of fiction was Murder with a Twist, two short stories.
+Today, my writing focuses on short story fiction and film.
+My most recent book is Bitter Ends: 20 Short Stories of Murder and Mayhem.
+Other fiction includes Devious Tales: 12 Short Stories and Murder with a Twist.
 My film books include Lessons in the Dark and Film Noir at Twenty Four Frames Per Second.
-My most recent book is Devious Tales: 12 Short Stories.
 My writing has appeared in The Dark Pages Newsletter as well as various blogs.
 I blog here and at Twenty Four Frames.

 One final thing.
 Expect to see and read about cats here.
 My wife and I are cat lovers, and over the years we have had many felines come into our lives, each with a distinctive and loving personality.